MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 1. Using the `union` operator allows us to add additional rows to a table.
 Those rows are produced by the expression to `union`.
 2. Using the `range` operator to produce a table having a single row/column.
-   The table is not used for anything other than for `mvexpand` to work on.
+   The table is not used for anything other than for `mv-expand` to work on.
-3. Using the `mvexpand` operator over the `range` function to create as many rows as there are 5-minute bins between `StartTime` and `EndTime`.
+3. Using the `mv-expand` operator over the `range` function to create as many rows as there are 5-minute bins between `StartTime` and `EndTime`.
 4. All with a `Count` of `0`.
 5. Last, we use the `summarize` operator to group-together bins from the original